 Operating outside the confines of the studio system, Esper could thumb his nose at the censors.
 Hildegarde cheerfully recalled the outrage they caused in some quarters: “The Hays Office—they hated us.
 You see they couldn’t stop us and that made them awful mad…they didn’t like anything we were doing.
 The only reason we liked it so well was because it was making money for us.”
 If necessary, Esper would reedit his reels to appease local law enforcement, but, all in all, Dwain and Hildegarde Esper were the Bonnie and Clyde of onscreen taboo.

-Although not Esper’s most profitable film, Maniac nevertheless delivers the most unintentional laughter through its sheer bizarreness.
-Amateurish exploitation films affect modern audiences powerfully, I would argue, because they offer such unanticipated forays into creative plot premises or avant-garde techniques.
+Although not Esper’s most profitable film, Maniac nevertheless delivers awesome amounts unintentional humor through its sheer bizarreness.
+Amateurish exploitation films made contemporarily to Hollywood’s golden age affect modern audiences powerfully, I would argue, because they offer such unanticipated forays into creative plot premises or avant-garde techniques.

 Similarly, nobody in this film acts like a human being—not the scheming widow who speaks in a monotone, not the gregarious cat-skin merchant, not the chorus girl dancing around her hotel room in her underwear for no reason.
 The magic of Hollywood acting resides in the fact that actors give us evenly stylized behavior and we accept it as reality.
 The black magic of Maniac gives us unevenly stylized behavior—that makes us feel like we’re watching any number of more famous horror movies through a distorting mirror.
 We behold a universe unthinkably out of kilter.